Shivansps/Fso-Android-Prebuilts/README.md

 - Number them to control order: `0001-…`, `0002-…`, etc.
 - No `.patch` files (or no folder) → nothing happens; the build runs normally.
-- A patch that fails to apply stops the build, so you notice it.

 Generate one from a checked-out FSO tree: